-HE freedom, which England had fo long enjoyed CHAP. from the depredations of the Danes, feems to have proceeded, partly from the establishments, which that pyratical nation had obtained in the north of France, and which employed all their fuperfluous hands to people and maintain them; partly from the vigour and warlike spirit of a long race of English princes, who preserved the kingdom in a posture of defence by sea and land, and either prevented or repelled every attempt of the invaders.
-But a new generation of men being now fprung up in the northern regions, who could no longer disburthen themfelves on Normandy; the English had reason to dread, that the Danes would again visit an island, to which they were invited, both by the memory of their past successes, and by the expectation of affiftance from their countrymen, who, though long established in the kingdom, were not yet thoroughly incorporated with the natives, nor had entirely forgot their inveterate habits of war and depreda-And as the reigning prince was a minor, and even when he attained to man's estate, never discovered either courage or capacity sufficient to govern his own subjects, much less to repel a formidable enemy, the people might justly apprehend the worst calamities from so dangerous a crifis.
+CHAP.
+THE freedom, which England had fo long enjoyed from the depredations of the Danes, feems to have proceeded, partly from the establishments, which that pyratical nation had obtained in the north of France, and which employed all their fuperfluous hands to people and maintain them; partly from the vigour and warlike fpirit of a long race of English princes, who preserved the kingdom in a posture of defence by sea and land, and either prevented or repelled every attempt of the invaders.
+But a new generation of men being now fprung up in the northern regions, who could no longer difburthen themfelves on Normandy; the English had reason to dread, that the Danes would again vifit an island, to which they were invited, both by the memory of their past successes, and by the expectation of affistance from their countrymen, who, though long established in the kingdom, were not yet thoroughly incorporated with the natives, nor had entirely forgotten their inveterate habits of war and depredation.
+And as the reigning prince was a minor, and even when he attained to man's estate, never discovered either courage or capacity fufficient to govern his own fubjects, much less to repel a formidable enemy, the people might justly apprehend the worst calamities from so dangerous a crisis.

-THE Danes, before they durst attempt any important enterprize against England, made an inconsiderable descent by by way of trial; and having landed from feven veffels near C H A P. Southampton, they ravaged the country, enriched themfelves by spoil, and departed with impunity.
+THE Danes, before they durst attempt any important enterprize against England, made an inconsiderable descent by way of trial; and having landed from seven vessels near C H A P. Southampton, they ravaged the country, enriched themfelves by fpoil, and departed with impunity.
 Six years after, they made a like attempt in the west, and met with like fuccess.
-The invaders, having now found affairs in a very different fituation from that in which they formerly appeared, encouraged their countrymen to assemble a greater force, and to hope for more confiderable advantages.
-They landed in Essex under the command of two leaders; and having defeated and flain at Maldon, Brithnot, duke of that county, who ventured, with a fmall body, to attack them, they spread their devastations over all the neighbouring provinces.
-In this extremity, Ethelred, to whom historians give the epithet of the Unready, instead of routing his people to defend with courage their honour and their property, hearkened to the advice of Siricius, archbishop of Canterbury, which was seconded by many of the degenerate nobility; and paying the enemy the fum of ten thousand pounds, he bribed them to depart the kingdom.
-This fhameful expedient was attended with the fuccess which might be expected.
-The Danes next year appeared off the eaftern coaft, in hopes of fubduing a people, who defended themselves by their money, which invited affailants, instead of their arms, which repelled them.
-But the English, sensible of their folly, had, in the interval, affembled in a great council, and had determined to collect at London a fleet capable of giving battle to the enemy a; though that judicious meafure failed of fuccess, from the treachery of Alfric, duke of Mercia, whose name is infamous in the annals of that age, by the calamities which his repeated perfidy brought a Chron, Sax. p.
-126.
+The invaders, having now found affairs in a very different fituation from that in which they formerly appeared, encouraged their countrymen to affemble a greater force, and to hope for more confiderable advantages.
+They landed in Effex under the command of two leaders; and having defeated and flain at Maldon, Brithnot, duke of that county, who ventured, with a fmall body, to attack them, they spread their devastations over all the neighbouring provinces.
+In this extremity, Ethelred, to whom historians give the epithet of the Unready, instead of rousing his people to defend with courage their honour and their property, hearkened to the advice of Siricius, archbishop of Canterbury, which was seconded by many of the degenerate nobility; and paying the enemy the fum of ten thousand pounds, he bribed them to depart the kingdom.
+This shameful expedient was attended with the fuccess which might be expected.
+The Danes next year appeared off the eaftern coast, in hopes of fubduing a people, who defended themselves by their money, which invited affailants, inflead of their arms, which repelled them.
+But the English, sensible of their folly, had, in the interval, affembled in a great council, and had determined to collect at London a fleet able to give battle to the enemy a; though that judicious meafure failed of fuccess, from the treachery of Alfric, duke of Mercia, whose name is infamous in the annals of that age, by the calamities which his repeated perfidy brought upon his country.
+This nobleman had, in 983, fucceeded to his father, Alfere, in that extensive command; but being deprived of it two years after, and banished the a Chron.
+Sax. p.
+125.